 When you glance upward, a fiberoptic starry sky covers the ceiling, adding to the romantic atmosphere.
 The north, south, east, and west views are explained via photo panels and voice recordings, so you'll want to take your time looking around.

-If you have the time and opportunity during your trip to Kobe, spending an evening at the tower is highly recommended.
+If you have the time and opportunity during your trip to Kobe, spending an evening at Kobe Tower is highly recommended.
 As the sun sets, enjoy watching as the night scenery slowly begins to glitter like precious stones.

 A Thrilling Experience!
-Take a Walk Through the Sky at 75 Meters High
+Take a Walk Through the Sky at Kobe Tower

 On the 1st observation floor, there are two "skywalks" set up, where guests can look straight down the 75 meters to the ground.